 Search Box Blue Star

-This is what your coop looks like AFTER a raccoon eats dinner!
+This is what your coop looks like AFTER most predators eat dinner!
 Any questions?

 "Solar Night Lights" that blink to scare predators.
 There are several popular brands and they do WORK.